Alan Smith’s stunning Man Utd debut goal: ‘Vintage Mark Hughes’

 But, two years after his Soccer AM interview, Smith would make the move across the Pennines to Manchester United in a transfer soundtracked by thousands of Yorkshiremen gnashing their teeth.

-“There had been talk about me singing in January and I spoke to Sir Alex Ferguson about it,” Smith explained, speaking to the UTD podcast last year.
+“There had been talk about me singing in January and I spoke to Sir Alex Ferguson about it,” Smith explained, speaking to the UTD podcast in 2020.
 “But I couldn’t sign in January because I wanted to keep Leeds up.”

 “I don’t want to make any excuse for signing for Manchester United because it was a football-based decision.
 From the club’s [Leeds] point of view, it was financial.